 Determining ROI

-To calculate your cyberdefense ROI, start by considering your investments.
+To calculate your cyberdefense ROI, start by considering your investments, both in terms of one-time purchases and monthly security spend.
 Potential cyberdefense investments include:

 - The average cost of a data breach